ADHD and Mondays: Why You’re Not Lazy — Just Exhausted

 ADHD-Friendly Tips for Monday Mornings

-• Take short, structured breaks (even 5 minutes)
+• Take short, structured breaks (five minutes helps)

 • Speak to yourself kindly — especially when your brain slows down